katerinadpopova/emcstructurefunction/README.md

 2) manifests with EMC mutation identity and name of fcs files
 3) processing pipelines for the analysis
 4) raw Sanger sequencing files validating the identity of mutant EMC subunits
-5) mass spectrometry raw data.
+5) mass spectrometry raw data